arvidn/libtorrent/trunk/docs/manual.rst

 torrent_info object.
 The overloads that do not take the extra error_code_ parameter will always throw if an error occurs.
 These overloads are not available when building without exception support.

+The ``flags`` argument can be used to disable loading of potentially unnecessary hashes for individual files (if included in the torrent file).
+This is especially useful if you're loading torrents with thousands of files on a memory constrained system.
+If so, pass in ``torrent_info::ommit_filehashes`` as the flags argument.

 add_tracker()